 It is the end of March and the brilliant sun reflects off the thick layer of snow covering all the surroundings.
-One by one eleven trucks and busses make their way onto a parking space on the outskirts of a tiny town in Sweden – it is their first stop on this year’s TRATON cold climate test driving event.
-As they dismount from the trucks and busses, the Chief Technical Officers and their teams immediately gravitate towards the MAN bus which carries snacks and, more importantly, hot coffee.
-At minus 13 degrees Celsius the hot beverage is most welcome: The participants cluster together and exchange their opinions on the vehicles they have just been driving they get into the next vehicle to try out.
-On this and the following day the CTOs of the TRATON GROUP, MAN, Scania, Volkswagen Caminhões e Ônibus and alliance partner Navistar will have the chance to try out the latest models and technology features of their own as well as all the other brands.
+One by one 11 trucks and buses make their way onto a parking space on the outskirts of a tiny town in Sweden – it is their first stop on this year’s TRATON cold climate test driving event.
+As they dismount from the trucks and buses, the Chief Technical Officers and their teams immediately gravitate towards the MAN bus which carries snacks and, more importantly, hot coffee.
+At minus 13 degrees Celsius the hot beverage is most welcome: The participants cluster together and exchange their opinions on the vehicles they have just been driving, then they get into the next vehicle to try out.
+On this and the following day the CTOs of the TRATON GROUP, MAN, Scania, Volkswagen Caminhões e Ônibus and alliance partner Navistar will have the chance to try out the latest models and technology features of their own brands as well as of all the other brands.
 “This event is about several things.
 One is the social element – to get to know each other better because it improves cooperation.
-But, more importantly, it is about getting to know the products from all the brands", explains Claes Erixon, CTO at Scania.
+But, more importantly, it is about getting to know the products from all the brands,” explains Claes Erixon, CTO at Scania.

 After the refreshments the trucks and buses drive back onto the icy road.
 The weather is ideal for testing the vehicles’ behavior in extreme conditions.
 It is not by coincidence that TRATON conducts this event here.
 The region is famous for its reliably harsh winters.
 Located less than 100 kilometers south of the Arctic Circle, the remote area is a hot spot for automakers and suppliers looking to test their latest models and technology.
 In the peak season, between January and March, the population doubles as 3,000 engineers from 30 companies arrive to take advantage of the countless frozen lakes and roads covered by thick layers of ice.